Categories

 The subject of plant growth regulators (or PGRs) comes up regularly in discussions of houseplants, and particularly tradescantias.
 You might notice the term mentioned in conversations about how to identify different cultivars, or about buying plants from shops.

 This article will be an FAQ, covering (hopefully) any question you might want to ask about PGRs.
+The article is illustrated with photos from my own experiment, with the full procedure described at the end.
 Use these handy links to skip to the questions you’re interested in.

 What are plant growth regulators?